Santhosh9940/CodeAlpha/README.md

 # CodeAlpha
-Completed beginner level tasks in python programming intern by CodeAlpha
+Completed tasks in python programming internship by CodeAlpha